DeepSeek Status and Fallback Options for Coding Workloads

 Instead of implementing fallback in your application code, route through a unified API gateway so you only manage one endpoint and one API key for all models:

-# Route through EvoLink's unified endpoint
+# Route through EvoLink's unified Anthropic-compatible endpoint

 # Switch models by changing the model parameter — same base URL, same key

-curl https://api.evolink.ai/v1/chat/completions \
+curl https://direct.evolink.ai/v1/messages \

 -H "Authorization: Bearer $EVOLINK_API_KEY" \